Rayyjr7/OnlyFlags/README.md

 5. Go to the admin page and login to receive the key.

-## Hope you enjoy our challenge
-## Please dont sue us DreamWorks!!!
+> Hope you enjoy our challenge, please dont sue us DreamWorks